 - 1. Participation at major trade shows and conferences worldwide in each entertainment sub-market; - 2.
-Promotion of the Corporation through banners, lighted posters and advertising clips screened in commercial theatres where D-BOX is available; - 3.
-Sale of demonstration units in lobbies of various commercial theatres showing trailers of upcoming movies featuring D-BOX Motion Code as well as in various in-theatres marketing material; - 4.
-Organization of promotional events at trade shows, at openings of new commercial theatres, in the media (television, radio, magazines, etc.), on the Corporation's website, on commercial theatre and studio websites, on other targeted websites and through social media such as Facebook, Twitter and YouTube; - 5.
-Production of D-BOX Motion Code for advertisement commercials screened in theatres; - 6.
-Production of market research to gather information on the appreciation of the D-BOX experience; - 7.
+Promotion of the Corporation through banners, lighted posters, demonstration units and advertising clips screened in commercial theatres where D-BOX is available; - 3.
+Organization of promotional events and activations at commercial theatres as well as sports, technology and entertainment events; - 4.
+Use of social media platforms, the Corporation's website and other industry partners' websites to promote the D-BOX experience; - 5.
+Production of market research to gather information on customers' appreciation of the D-BOX experience; - 6.
 Creation of promotional materials for each entertainment sub-market.